tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 <a href="https://www.docslikecode.com/articles/change-case-study/" class="noCrossRef"><img src="images/docslikecodeannegentlecasestudies.png" class="small" /></a>

-{: .tip}
-To Learn more about docs as code, see Anne Gentle's book [Docs Like Code](https://www.amazon.com/Docs-Like-Code-Anne-Gentle/dp/1365816079/ref=sr_1_1?ie=UTF8&qid=1508090523&sr=8-1&keywords=docs+like+code).

-## Video recording

-I recently [gave a presentation on Docs-as-code tools and workflows](https://idratherbewriting.com/2018/03/09/docs-as-code-tools-and-workflows-denver-presentation/) to the STC Rocky Mountain and WTD Denver group.
+I also [gave a presentation on Docs-as-code tools and workflows](https://idratherbewriting.com/2018/03/09/docs-as-code-tools-and-workflows-denver-presentation/) to the STC Rocky Mountain and WTD Denver group.

 {% if site.format == "kindle" or site.format == "pdf" %}